Early Career Scientists (ECS)

 * Provided parental leave fell into that period, up to one year of parental leave time may be added per child, where appropriate

 The EGU offers awards and medals to early career scientists each year during the annual EGU General Assembly.
-These include the Arne Richter Award for Outstanding Young Scientists, which is Union wide, as well as field-specific Division Outstanding Young Scientists Awards.
+These include the Arne Richter Award for Outstanding Early Career Scientists, which is Union wide, as well as field-specific Division Outstanding Early Career Scientists Awards.

-For information on how to nominate a candidate for one of the Division Outstanding Young Scientists Awards, please see the proposal and selection of candidates page on the EGU website.
+For information on how to nominate a candidate for one of the Division Outstanding Early Career Scientists Awards, please see the proposal and selection of candidates page on the EGU website.
 If you nominate someone for an award, make sure you include everything on the checklist for submitting nominations.